sukant2202/connecthub-blogging-platform/DEPLOYMENT.md

 ## 4. Keeping configuration in sync

-- Update `.env` locally whenever you add/remove environment variables and mirror them in Render’s dashboard.
+- Update `.env` locally whenever you add/remove environment variables and mirror them in Render's dashboard.
 - `npm run deploy:prep` is the single source of truth for production builds (also used inside the Render service and the included `Procfile`).
 - `render.yaml` can be adjusted (plan sizes, service names, etc.) and will act as IaC for future environments.